Manga2Kindle/webpage/src/README.md

     - title: Sources
       details: Support lots of sources,including your favourite manga app.
     - title: Chapters
-      details: Show all the chapters in your phone all together.
+      details: Show all the chapters in your phone, all together.
     - title: Configurable
       details: Hide unwanted chapters, remove after upload, upload only on wifi...
-footer: CC.
-BY-NC-SA 4.0 Licensed | Copyright © 2019-present Eduardo Fernandez
+footer: Copyright © 2019-present Eduardo Fernandez
 ---